1901 Bulgarian parliamentary election: Aftermath

-Following the election, Petko Karavelov became prime minister, his fourth government consisted of the DP and the PLP, supported by the People's Party.
-The government resigned in December 1901, following the Parliament's decision to vote down a proposed French loan by the Paribas bank by four votes.
-The deciding votes were several former Democrats in the newly formed Young Democrats Party, later known as the Radical Democratic Party.
-Foreign minister Stoyan Danev was appointed prime minister and lead a PLP minority government heading into the subsequent 1902 election.
+Following the election, Petko Karavelov became Prime Minister, leading a government of the DP and the PLP, supported by the NP.
+These were Bulgaria's three major traditional pro-Russian parties.
+The government granted an amnesty to many of those involved in the 1900 riots and introduced democratization reforms, including greater press freedom and increased Parliamentary oversight of ministers.
+However voting rights were taken away from Bulgaria's Muslim and Roma populations, a policy that would remain until the 1914 election.
+The ongoing financial crisis in the country continued to worsen and Karavelov resigned in December 1901, after Parliament narrowly rejected a proposed French loan by the Paribas bank by four votes, with the deciding votes coming from former Democrats in the new Young Democrats Party.
+PLP leader and Foreign minister Stoyan Danev was appointed PM and lead a minority government heading into the subsequent 1902 election.